 Many U.S. citizens and politicians were outraged, understandably, because it sounded as though their President was siding against his own intelligence agencies.
 But it wasn’t long before Trump backtracked saying that he really meant to say wouldn’t not would.
 The sentence should have been, “I don’t see any reason why it wouldn’t be Russia,” Sort of a double negative, Trump “explained.”

 But it wasn’t “sort of a double negative.”
 It was a mistake.
 And when it comes to speaking in public, even when you’re not the president, you really don’t want to make the kind of mistake that makes you look, to put it bluntly, that stupid!

 So, maybe Trump just didn’t practice enough.
-Or possibly his later apology was just (gasp!) a lie.
-Who knows?
+Or possibly his later apology was just (gasp!), a lie.
 If you don’t want to come across as being unprepared and risk giving a presentation that makes you look bad, do the following: Study, and Practice.

 By study I mean you need to inform yourself about your audience.
 You also need to research your material well.
 From there you can clearly define the objective of your presentation.
 Next, outline the presentation and make sure it has a logical flow.
 Finally, script it fully.
 However, if you’re more comfortable working from point form, make clear and precise notes.

 It’s kind of like the old music joke.

 Question: How do you get to Carnegie Hall?

 Just like becoming proficient playing an instrument, presentations really do require practice– and not just in your head.
 You need to rehearse as though you’re actually making the presentation.
 In other words, if you’re going to be standing up, practice standing up.
 If you’re going to be on video, practice on video.
 Use the movements and the posture you want to use in your actual presentation, when you rehearse.